AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 `glfwSetInputMode(window, GLFW_CURSOR, GLFW_CURSOR_DISABLED);`

+After this call, wherever we move the mouse it won't be visible and should not leave the window.
+This is perfect for an FPS camera system.

-After this, to calculate the pitch and yaw values we need to tell GLFW to listen to mouse-movement events.
-We do this by creating a callback function with the following prototype:
+To calculate the pitch and yaw values we need to tell GLFW to listen to mouse-movement events.
+We do this by creating a callback function with the following prototype.

 `void mouse_callback(GLFWwindow* window, double xpos, double ypos);`

-Here xpos and ypos represent the current mouse positions.
-As soon as we register the callback function with GLFW each time the mouse moves the mouse callback function is called.
+Here `xpos` and `ypos` represent the current mouse positions.
+As soon as we register the callback function with GLFW each time the mouse moves, the `mouse_callback` function is called.

-`glfwSetCursorPosCallback(window, mouse_callback);`
+`glfwSetCursorPosCallBack(window, mouse_callback);`

-To handle mouse input for a fly style cam, we need to do several steps before we can fully calculate the camera's direction vector.
+When handling mouse input for a fly style camera there are several steps we have to take before we're able to fully calculate the camera's direction vector.

 1. Calculate the mouse's offset since the last frame.
-2. Add some offset values to the camera's yaw and pitch values.
+2. Add the offset values to the camera's yaw and pitch values.
 3. Add some constraints to the minimum/maximum pitch values.
 4. Calculate the direction vector.

-The first step is to calculate the offset of the mouse since the last frame.
-We first have to store the last mouse positions in the application, which we initialize to be in the center of the screen (screen is 800x600).
+The first step is to calculate the offset of the mouse since last frame.
+We first have to store the last mouse positions in the application, which we initialize to be in the center of the screen (screen size is  800 by 600)

 `float lastX = 400, lastY = 300;`

 Then in the mouse's callback function we calculate the offset movement between the last and current frame:

 ```
 float xoffset = xpos - lastX;
 float yoffset = lastY - ypos; // reversed since y-coordinates range from bottom to                                                                                 top
 lastX = xpos;
 lastY = ypos;